redis-developer/redisearchStock/README.md

-# A Simple Stock Ticker solution built with Redis
+# A Simple Stock Ticker solution built using Redis Stack

 A simple stock ticker solution based on downloaded stock files.
 Uses redisearch for an API and jquery with bootstrap ajax typeahead plugin.